 In early 1974 John Busby had the chance to join his friend, the zoologist Bryan Nelson, for a few weeks on Aldabra, a large atoll in the Indian Ocean, north of Madagascar, between the Seychelles and the African mainland, 9 degrees south of the equator.
 At the time Aldabra was run by the Royal Society of London as a research institute, as they had recognised its importance as a unique wildlife haven.
 It is now a Unesco Natural World Heritage site run by the Seychelles Island Foundation who continue with research into its fragile habitat and wildlife.

-At the time it was an adventure getting to the atoll (and a bigger adventure getting off it as the regular supply boat failed to arrive for week after week), but it proved a fruitful source of inspiration for many drawings, watercolours and oil paintings in the months that followed.
-Dad also created 22 lithographs of birds and other wildlife from the atoll in limited editions, some of which were hand coloured.
+At the time it was an adventure getting to the atoll (and a bigger adventure getting off it when the regular supply boat failed to arrive for week after week), but it proved a fruitful source of inspiration for many drawings, watercolours and oil paintings in the months that followed.
+John also created 22 lithographs of birds and other wildlife from the atoll in limited editions, some of which were hand coloured.

 He wrote about his experiences in his book Land Marks and Sea Wings in 2005